-Net Neutrality has been a subject of debate recently, and probably people are still debating the new rules that emerged around May 15, 2014.
+Net Neutrality has been a subject of debate recently, and probably people are still debating the new rules that emerged a few years back.
 This post explains what is Net Neutrality really about in simple terms, why is it important, pros and cons, how it affects people trying something on the Internet and the new petitions and, the rules and rulings that have been brought in for debate, along with an example or two.
 I used the word “trying” as it intends to cover end-users, websites, and even Internet-based startups.

 What is Net Neutrality – Definition

 The original meaning of net neutrality says that all the Internet traffic (data) should be treated as equal and no data packets of a certain origin should be favored over other data traveling on the Internet.
 In other words, all the websites on the Internet should be working at the same average speed provided by your ISP.

 Problems began when some ISPs decided that they should charge extra for websites that want to provide a smoother experience to their subscribers.
 These charges are then passed on to the end-users by the websites.
 Then there are free websites that may not be able to pay to the ISPs and therefore will be slower on the Internet.

 Another important example is that a well-established e-commerce store will pay the ISP and will load faster while another e-commerce store that sells less may not be able to load that fast.
 That would create a bias towards the store which loads faster and thereby luring off the customers of the average speed store.